 What is the Chemistry of Borates?

 The chemistry of borates involves boric acid, a Lewis acid, acquiring an OH- from water, which increases the H+ (hydrogen ion) and lowers the pH.
 Borax, a salt of boric acid, dissociates into sodium ion and borate ion in water.
-The equilibrium between boric acid and the borate ion in solution helps prevent pH from rising, especially at higher pH values.
+The equilibrium between boric acid and the borate ion in solution prevents pH from rising, especially at higher pH values.

 What is Sodium Tetraborate Pentahydrate?